 As a user of the BPA public website, we want to inform you of a change regarding supported encryption protocols.
-Starting July 18, 2018, BPA will disable the TLS 1.0 and 1.1 encryption protocols.
+Starting UPDATE: August 20, 2018, BPA will disable the TLS 1.0 and 1.1 encryption protocols.
 This action will prevent TLS 1.0 and 1.1 from being used to access the BPA website.

-Up to date modern browsers support TLS 1.2 and will have no issue accessing BPA's website after July 18, 2018.
+Up to date modern browsers support TLS 1.2 and will have no issue accessing BPA's website after UPDATE: August 20, 2018.

 Why is this happening?

 Sensitive data needs protection when transmitted across an insecure network, so administrators employ protocols that reduce the risk of that data being intercepted and used maliciously.
 TLS, a standard specified by the Internet Engineering Task Force, defines the method by which client and server computers establish a secure connection with one another to protect data that is passed back and forth.
 TLS is used by a wide variety of everyday applications, including email, secure web browsing, instant messaging and voice-over-IP (VOIP).